Abrosss/Expandable/API.md

 # API
 API stands for Application Programming Interface.
-It is a way to communicate between an app and a server or different applications
+It is a set of rules, protocols, and tools that allows different applications to communicate and interact with each other.
-- API is about abstraction, you get only data you need
+- API is about abstraction: there can be a lot of code behind but you get only data you need.
-- API is standartized
+- API is standartized.
 There are a few popular formats: SOAP, GraphQL, REST

 # REST API
 REST stands for Representational State Transfer.
 This is a type of API that is industry known and used RESTful web service is a service that uses REST API to communicate
 Benefits:
-1. Simple and standartize approach to communication
+1. Simple and standartized approach to communication
 2. Data is scalable and stateless
 3. High performance and cache support